Skip to content

 Esra M. Alhabshi, Sustainable Energy Team

-Discovering and nurturing the next generation of engineers and scientists is a critical part of what we do, and we take it seriously.
-We have invested in educational programs to support young Saudis studying at academies and universities — both locally and abroad — over the last several decades.
+Discovering and nurturing the next generation of engineers and scientists is a critical part of what we do.
+We have invested in educational programs to support young Saudis studying at academies and universities – both locally and abroad – over the last several decades.
 This includes our Advanced Degree Program, which began in the 1980s and helps employees get their Master’s degrees in key STEM subjects.

 We reap the rewards of these programs today, with young talent and fresh perspectives injected into our organization every year.
-This also has led to the increased representation of women in our work, especially in STEM fields.
-Since 2006, the number of women scientists and engineers alone in our organization has increased by 1300%.
+This has also led to the increased representation of women in our work, especially in Science, Technology, Engineering, and Math (STEM) fields.

 Creating more opportunities